-- 1 yellow onion, peeled and finely diced
+- 1 medium yellow onion, peeled and finely diced

 - 2 small cloves garlic, grated

 - 40 large white mushrooms, stems removed, about 2 1/2 pounds